nicheweb-frontend-challenges/audiophile/README.md

 ### Continued development

 I would like to develope this project with NextJS.
 I think it will make it more pro.
 Also add authentication and user Session, but before that I must add some backend to this project and this last will be my next step.
+Another goal is improve performance for mobile that currently is below 80%, and one of the steps to take can be image compression.

 ### Useful resources